hdmf-dev/hdmf/docs/source/sidecar.rst

 The operation specification must have the following keys:

-- "value": The new value for the dataset/attribute.
+- ``"value"``: The new value for the dataset/attribute.
 Only scalar and 1-dimensional arrays can be specified as a replacement value.

 The operation specification may also have the following keys:

-- "dtype": String representing the dtype of the new value.
+- ``"dtype"``: String representing the dtype of the new value.
 If this key is not present, then the dtype of the existing value for the dataset/attribute is used.
 Allowed dtypes are listed in the `HDMF schema language docs for dtype <https://hdmf-schema-language.readthedocs.io/en/latest/description.html#dtype>`_.